-Boudica was the great warrior Queen of the Iceni.
-The Iceni were a deeply religious Celtic tribe who lived in settlements and spent their lives raising crops, managing woodland and tending herds of sheep, cattle and pigs in the area now covered by Norfolk, Suffolk and Cambridgeshire during the late Iron Age.
+Boudica was the great warrior Queen of the Iceni, a Celtic tribe that lived in the area now covered by Norfolk, Suffolk and Cambridgeshire during the late Iron Age.

-Within the gallery you can see re-created scenes, handle objects, take rune rubbings, watch a short video about the Iceni Queen, take a ride on a reproduction wooden chariot of the type used by Boudica as she led her people into battle.
-And see a wealth of objects from the period.
-Highlights include:
+Within the gallery you can see re-created scenes, handle objects, take coin rubbings, watch a new animation about the Iceni Queen and ride on a reproduction wooden chariot of the type used by Boudica as she led her people into battle.

 See also: Boudica Gallery Trail

 The watercolour gallery is amazing, the colours are so fresh.
 For someone living in Manchester I did not realise what an extensive collection of pictures you have.